JieJhih/nextepc-www/posts/guides/2-build.md

 Since NextEPC is an open source project, you can build and use this program directly from source code.
 If you have already installed it with a package manager, or are not interested in learning the source code, you can skip this guide and proceed to the next [configuration guide](http://nextepc.org/guides/3-configuration).

-Note that this guide is based on Ubuntu 16.04.3(Zenial) Distribution.
+Note that this guide is based on Ubuntu 18.04 LTS(Bionic Beaver) Distribution.

 ## Prerequisites